-The brown trend came along (right after the sage green trend of the 90s which was earthy) and everything went even earthier, faux finished and very BROWN.
+The brown colour trend came along (right after the sage green trend of the 90s which was earthy) and everything went even earthier, faux finished and very BROWN.

-Then the grey trend arrived and we cooled it all down and added brighter, happier, cleaner colours.
+Then the grey colour trend arrived and we cooled it all down and added brighter, happier, cleaner colours.

-Then. . . halfway through the grey trend when the oval-back french chair (upholstered in grey linen) trickled down to every nearby big box store for the bargain price of around $199 (so much that I had even started calling it the Parisian grey trend), the farmhouse/shiplap look started to overtake it.
+Then. . . halfway through the grey trend when the oval-back french chair (upholstered in grey linen) trickled down to every nearby big box store for the bargain price of around $199 (so prominent that I had even started calling it the Parisian grey trend), the farmhouse/shiplap look started to overtake it.
 And we know exactly who to blame for this 😉

-One of my friends, when discussing the plans for her new build, justified her love for this look by saying “Maria, our house IS in the country, so it will be a FARMHOUSE anyway”.
+One of my friends, when discussing the plans for her new build, justified her love for this look by saying, “Maria, our house IS in the country, so it will be a FARMHOUSE anyway.”